kechpaja/creole/README.md

 A very basic chat client designed for multi-threaded conversations.

 NOTE: this project is intended as a proof-of-concept for the type of multi-threaded UI implemented here.
-Some parts, especially the back end, are quite cludgy, and will need to be replaced before it will be useful in anything resembling a production environment.
+The backend is little more than a test harness, there is no encryption, etc. Don't try to use this project as an actual chat client; not without extensive modifications at least.